Leinster Rugby: Records against European Cup and URC opponents in the professional era (1995–present)

+†Results do not include the cancelled Montpellier vs Leinster 2021-22 Heineken Cup fixture in which Montpellier were awarded a 28–0 victory due to positive Covid tests in the Leinster squad.

-Correct as of 19 October 2025.
+Correct as of 20 June 2026.

-Since the inception of the Celtic league, Leinster have dominated their Irish provincial rivals Ulster, with a 42–12 win–loss record.
-Similarly, Leinster enjoy a 37–9 win–loss ratio against western province Connacht.
+Since the inception of the Celtic league, Leinster have dominated their Irish provincial rivals Ulster, with a 44–12 win–loss record.
+Similarly, Leinster enjoy a 40–9 win–loss ratio against western province Connacht.
 Leinster also hold a 37–19 head-to-head advantage against arch-rivals Munster, in one of the most intense derbies in world rugby.
 Of the United Rugby Championship sides, Munster have the most competitive record against Leinster; all of the league's other sides, excluding South African clubs, have substantial losing records against Leinster.
 The Welsh side, Celtic Warriors competed in the Celtic league during the first couple of seasons and have a winning record against Leinster of two wins and zero defeats.

-Among European teams, of those who have played at least three games against Leinster, only RC Toulon enjoys a winning record.
-They have a commanding 4–0 head-to-head lead.
+Among European teams, of those who have played at least four matches against Leinster, only RC Toulon enjoys a winning record.
+They have a commanding 4–1 head-to-head lead.